jonalfarlinga/mlp-dash/README.md

 1. You must have python installed.

-2. Downloading the files from [github](https://github.com/jonalfarlinga/mlp-dash)
+2. Download the files from [github](https://github.com/jonalfarlinga/mlp-dash)

-3. Double-click (or run in teminal) the <install.bat> file.
+3. Double-click (or run in teminal) the `install.bat` file.

 # Run the game

-1. Double-click (or run in terminal) the <run.bat> file.
+1. Double-click (or run in terminal) the `run.bat` file.

+# Gameplay

+Rainbow Dash moves to any place the player clicks.
+If she runs into a cloud, she pops it.
+Once the skies are clear, Rainbow has saved the day!
+But beware the changelings hiding in the clouds!
+If Rainbow gets hit 3 times, she can't go on, and the game is over.

 # Dev road-map

-1. Add hazards
+1. ~~Add hazards~~
 2. Add keyboard actions

 # Copyright